ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_debug_report.md

 (uint64_t)(nondispatchableHandle)
 ```

-\+ This does require that the app treat dispatchable and nondispatchable
+\+ This does require that the application treat dispatchable and
-handles differently.
+nondispatchable handles differently.

 ## <a href="#_version_history" class="anchor"></a>Version History